-Facing the urgency, international consortia and collaborations between stakeholders including public-private partnerships were formed to exchange, develop and implement quality standards and best practices.
+To face this urgency head on, international consortia and collaborations between various stakeholders, including public-private partnerships, were formed to exchange, develop and implement quality standards and best practices.
 This session will examine these key findings.

 Ability Level: All